d3sformal/panda/README.md

 For the purpose of this example, we omitted some of the non-essential listeners, which print only debugging information.
 ### Running ###

-To run the example, simply issue the following command within the directory containing APF.
+To run the example, simply issue the following command within the directory containing <span style='font-variant: small-caps;'>Panda</span>.
 ```
 bin/run.sh src/examples/arraylength/ALength.jpf
 ```